serhan-yilmaz/PrinciplesGuide/README.md

   - Also, evaluate any risks involved.
 Don't wait for harm to come, take any necessary precautions.
 Extricate yourself and disconnect if necessary.
 Remember you are responsible for your well-being.
 - Accept people as they are, and acknowledge you can't change them.
 You do not have such power, only they do.
 - Admit your mistakes and weaknesses.
 Be realistic, but don't be too hard on yourself.
 Try to compensate any damage to others, if feasible.
   - Similarly, respect those who admit their mistakes and offer them a chance at redemption.
-People that try to hide their mistakes don't make great allies.
+People that try to hide their mistakes wouldn't be great allies.
 - Be humble.
 Do not believe you can cheat your way easily.
 People aren't stupid.
 In many cases, it would come back to bite you, sooner or later.
   - Likewise, do not approach people with an expectation of benefit.
 The vibe you give will reflect it.
   - Instead, be sincere and approach people aiming for mutual benefit, follow the principle of authenticity to form reliable alliances.